Vault RNA: Structure

+About 5% of all cellular vault RNA goes into the vault organelle, the rest remaining free-floating in the cell.

 Biological applications

 Drug resistance

 Vault RNAs, in conjunction with the vault complex, have been associated with drug resistance.
 Through recent discoveries, it has been shown that the vault non-coding RNAs produce small vault RNAs through a DICER mechanism.
 These small vault RNAs then operate in similar manner to miRNAs: An svRNA binds an argonaute protein and down-regulates expression of CYP3A4, an enzyme involved in drug metabolism.

 Cancer

 One of the major causes of cancer treatment failures is the resistance that cancer cells develop towards chemotherapeutic drugs. vtRNAs have been shown to play a role in this phenomenon due to their interaction with certain chemotherapeutic drugs through specific binding sites.
 It is believed these interactions lead to the export of the chemical agents released by the chemotherapeutic drugs.

 These conclusions come from the results of a study that show abnormally high levels of vtRNA expression in cancer cells (derived from glioblastoma, leukemia, and osteocarcinoma cell lines) that had resistance to mitoxantrone.
 In addition, the same study showed weakened expression of vtRNA correlated to the cancer cells became more responsive or sensitive to mitoxantrone.
 Studies as such suggest that vtRNAs might have a role in blocking the drugs from getting to their target sites.